jenspfahl/anotherpass-browserextension/README.md

     * a **One-Time Key** (`OTKrs`)
     * a **Transport Key** derived from the previous scanned **Session Key**, since `BK` is not yet known by the extension --> `TKrs = SHA256(SK + OTKrs)`
 1. Now the app responds to the extension as described in "Common communication" but with a differently derived **Transport Key**:
-    * by using `PrivKext` to decrypt `TKrs` (common behaviour)
+    * by using `PrivKext` to encrypt `OTKrs` (common behaviour)
-    * using `TKrs` to decrypt the payload (common behaviour)
+    * using derived `TKrs` to encrypt the payload (common behaviour)
     * Payload contains:
         * `PKapp`
         * `BK`
+1. The extension decrypts `OTKrs` with its `PKext` and derives the `TKrs` by using the `SK` (instead of `BK` in the common flow)
-1. The extension stores `PKapp` and `BK` in the browser for later usage.
+1. The extension stores the received `PKapp` and `BK` in the browser for later usage

 ## Security considerations

 ### Man-in-the-Middle attacks

 The communication between app and extension should usually happen in a local network, but still there is a risk of malicious actors in the same network.
-For instance an attack could have gained access to the local network and is able to sniff any network communication.
+For instance an attacker could have gained access to the local network and is able to sniff any network communication.

 Mitigations:

   * Each communication is encrypted as described above
   * The `PKext` used to encrypt the `TKrs` is confirmed by using a QR-code and a fingerprint `F`.
 Therefor all data encrypted with `PKext` is only decryptable  by the extension.
-  * For each link request and for each credential request a shortened fingerprint is promped to the users on both ends to confirm uniquenes.
+  * For each link request and for each credential request a shortened fingerprint is promped to the user on both ends to confirm uniquenes.
 This ensure that `PKapp` is indeed the public key of the app.

 ### Offline observers